epistulae/Interactive-Lab-Hub/Lab 4/README.md

 Some of the questions are written as notes in the design sketches above.
 I'll reiterate and add onto them here.

+**Design 1: Picture Frame**
+- Should the touch actions result in randomized results or it is a set of pre-loaded pictures, specifically for each sensor?
+This is just a thought question that I don't need a physical protoype to figure out.

+**Design 2: Mini Piano**
+- What keys can I fit into 12 sensors?
+Should I include flats/sharps or is playing two notes at once sufficient?
+From a physical point of view, would a physical display without the black keys (if I'm going for a true piano looking physical prototype), be as automatically recognizable?
+Likely not, but testing a physical wizard with people would answer this.
+- Would a musical sheet style button design be convenient to use?
+This would be aimed at musicians who already know notes on a staff, but adding the names of the notes (A, B, C, D, etc.) should solve that issue.
+I would need a physical prototype to answer if this layout feels comfortable to use.

+**Design 3: Music Box**
+- Is it better to use a design with integrated sensors into the design itself or have a central design surrounded by more obvious sensors?
+This is a purely design question on whether I want this to be a more incognito device or if I want it to obviously be interactive.
+I prefer something more incognito.
+- As I drew the design, I also noticed it may be difficult to have the box open and be actually useful while hiding the Pi/wires.
+The box lid can be closed off, hiding wires and the Pi can also be hidden in the botton, but the connecting wires could be difficult with a hinge style box.
+I would need to text this physically.
+That, or I can avoid this issue by making it a drawer style box rather than having it open up on top.

+**Design 4: Mirror Mirror on the Wall (Light sensor, not touch sensor)**
+- The design wasn't thought of with a touch sensor in mind.
+However, I could add an LED strip around the mirror which will make it more like a makeup mirror.
+Then, this light can be activated via touch sensors around the frame.
+There would be an on-off sensor and two more for brightening and dimming.
+- The light sensor can detect guestures, but only in close proximity, at a level which could feel awkward, but I can't be too sure until I prototype it to test.
+I wouldn't have to stand too closely to trigger it, but my hands would need to be close to the sensor, so the positioning on the frame would need some testing.

+**Design 5: Physical Chess Coach**

 **\*\*\*Pick one of these designs to prototype.\*\*\***

 I will be building the touch based music box.